Quo Vadis (band): Line-up changes (2002–2003)

-In 2002, Yanic Bercier relocated to Tennessee, United States for work but remained in the band, although not attending a single practice after August 2002.
-Bart asserted, "Yanic is one of the most solid and reliable people I've ever known...
+In 2002, Yanic Bercier relocated to Tennessee, United States but remained in the band, although not attending a single practice after August 2002.
+Frydrychowicz asserted, "Yanic is one of the most solid and reliable people I've ever known...
 We are in touch multiple times a day and he participates in the band...
 Our rehearsals are at the live shows we play...
 Yanic makes great efforts to stay in touch, practice, to fly in for all the shows, mixing, mastering, etc."

-In the same year, vocalist and guitarist Arie as well as bassist Remy quit the band.
-According to Bart this decision was influenced by several factors; "I had wanted to bring in someone into the band for vocals all the way back in 2001, this was not possible at the time as some ex-members of the band felt that it would diminish their importance or feel threatened."
+That year, vocalist and guitarist Itman as well as bassist Beauchamp quit.
+According to Frydrychowicz, several factors influence the decision; "I had wanted to bring in someone into the band for vocals all the way back in 2001, this was not possible at the time as some ex-members of the band felt that it would diminish their importance or feel threatened."
 He added, "...you see, back in 2002, we weren't expecting all this to happen a month before recording – and to have to write the other half of the album in 4 weeks... if there had been no changes at all, we would have had to deal with similar issues anyway.
 That's because, little did we know at the time, the other guitarist had only one song ready a month before studio (despite telling us he had material for four songs) so either way we would have had four weeks to write the rest of the album.
 Maybe he chose to deal with it by leaving the band, I don't know and I don't really care."

-Quo Vadis then recruited Cryptopsy guitarist Alex Auburn for the remainder of 2002 to take over Arie's guitar duties.
-Will Seghers saw the band perform at the Metropolis, their first show after the line-up changes.
-After about a year he joined the band temporarily, replacing Alex who had to leave due to his commitments with Cryptopsy.
+Quo Vadis recruited Cryptopsy guitarist Alex Auburn for the remainder of 2002.
+Will Seghers saw their first show after the line-up changes, at the Metropolis.
+After a year, he joined the band temporarily to replace Auburn, who left due to his commitments with Cryptopsy.

-Instead of searching for and auditioning bassists, Bart decided to opt for an already established name.
-In 2003, Bart emailed Steve Di Giorgio asking, "Would you be interested in doing session work in Canada?"
-Steve agreed and Bart sent him info on the band and their music.
-After Steve finished his tour with Testament, he met with Bart for the first time in the Montreal Airport.
+In 2003, Frydrychowicz emailed Steve Di Giorgio asking, "Would you be interested in doing session work in Canada?"
+Di Giorgio agreed and Frydrychowicz sent him info on the band and their music.
+After Di Giorgio finished touring with Testament, he met Frydrychowicz at the Montreal Airport.

-For vocals, Quo Vadis recruited Stéphane Paré to replace Arie.
-Bart praised his vocals, saying, "In any case, the most important issue was to fix the weak delivery of vocals live.
+Singer Stéphane Paré replaced Itman.
+Frydrychowicz praised his vocals, saying, "In any case, the most important issue was to fix the weak delivery of vocals live.
 And that's been addressed when Stéphane came in."
-This new line-up was completed by the addition of Roxanne Constantin, formerly of Negativa, on keyboards, soprano and alto vocals.
+Roxanne Constantin, formerly of Negativa, joined on keyboards, soprano, and alto vocals.